 5. Choosing and paying for a final resting place

 Few people want to imagine a world without their parents in it, notes Stacie Irving of Willamette Life, a final expense life insurance provider.
 But there’s merit to discussing what your parents’ final wishes are and how you’ll pay for it.

-How to discuss: There are three steps Irving recommends to help smooth this conversation:
+How to discuss: There are two steps Irving recommends to help smooth this conversation: